antoniofs23/Columnar/README.md

 after you create the alias you can call `columnar` through the terminal or just add it as a start-up process.

-On Ubuntu this can be done via the `Startup Application Preferences` App.
-Or alternatively you can add it as a bootup process by placing the alias in your `/etc/rc.local` file.

 The app lives on your top-menu-bar: